Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/schedule_anniversary.md

 "Quantum oracles are the fundamental primitives of many quantum algorithms like Deutsch-Jozsa, Grover, Quantum amplitude estimation.
 So, understanding quantum oracles is crucial for understanding these quantum algorithms and other generalized versions of them as well.
 In my talk I will try to give a pedagogical introduction to quantum oracles and discuss some of their applications which have been recently explored.", "An exciting playground for exploring quantum dynamics in the nano-scale is a 2D honeycomb system.
 With the evolution of nano-electronics and continued miniaturization of devices, it became evident that 2D materials would not only empower us to engineer novel devices, but also aid understanding the rich physics involved.
 It is no myth that all major breakthroughs in condensed matter physics have some sort of motivation drawn from hexagonal lattices.
 Graphene, among many others, is one such awesome 2D material, which could be cleverly ‘quantum-engineered’ to design robust ‘topological quantum devices’ or maybe applications in spintronics or in the whole new field of ‘valleytronics’.
 From an enormous rise in computational power to significant decrease in power consumption, the possibilities are endless.
 In this talk, I share some of my ‘quantum thoughts’ to introduce the fascinating world of honeycomb systems.", "Addressing data movement bottlenecks in HPC and other applications is important to improve storage and I/O performance.
 Data compression (lossy or lossless) helps in reducing the number of bytes that must be transmitted or stored.
 Caching is another method that helps in reducing data movement by keeping data required for computation in fast memory.
 Previously, it has been explored that hardware compression can be used to expand size of hardware caches and main memory or caching at the software level.
 Softwares caches further improve the I/O performance for distributed applications and cache the input data for parallel tasks.
 One of the main applications of compression and caching in quantum computing is in reducing the memory footprint for quantum circuit simulations.
 In quantum computing research, using classical HPC systems to simulate quantum computers is integral for understanding behavior of quantum computing systems.
 These simulations allow developers to evaluate complexity of new quantum algorithms and validate the design of quantum devices.
 Therefore, through this research we aim to build a cache simulator which can be used to assess the performance of different compressors as they cache for compressed blocks of various HPC applications or quantum simulations.
 This simulator can then be used to run different benchmarks (quantum approximate optimization algorithm (QAOA), Quantum Fourier Transform (QFT), Grover’s Search Algorithm) and then choose the compressor based on its cache performance.", "In this study, we investigated the academic literature on quantum technologies (QT) using bibliometric tools.
 We used a set of 49,823 articles obtained from the Web of Science (WoS) database using a search query constructed through expert opinion.
 Analysis of this revealed that QT is deeply rooted in physics, and the majority of the articles are published in physics journals.
 Keyword analysis revealed that the literature could be clustered into three distinct sets, which are (i) quantum communication/cryptography, (ii) quantum computation, and (iii) physical realizations of quantum systems.
 We performed a burst analysis that showed the emergence and fading away of certain key concepts in the literature.
 This is followed by co-citation analysis on the “highly cited” articles provided by the WoS, using these we devised a set of core corpus of 34 publications.
 Comparing the most highly cited articles in this set with respect to the initial set we found that there is a clear difference in most cited subjects.
 Finally, we performed co-citation analyses on country and organization levels to find the central nodes in the literature.
-Overall, the analyses of the datasets allowed us to cluster the literature into three distinct sets, construct the core corpus of the academic literature in QT, and to identify the key players on country and organization levels, thus offering insight into the current state of the field."];
+Overall, the analyses of the datasets allowed us to cluster the literature into three distinct sets, construct the core corpus of the academic literature in QT, and to identify the key players on country and organization levels, thus offering insight into the current state of the field.", "Quantum Computing is a rapidly emerging field that is gaining a lot of interest not only within academia, but also within other areas  such as industry and the business world in general.
+For this reason,  a lot of interest in "adapting to quantum" is being displayed by a notable subset of the STEM (and in some cases, even  the non-STEM) community.
+As a consequence, many opportunities are available in the field of  quantum education that people, even beginners at the undergraduate level (such as myself), can exploit.
+Here, I will discuss The Eigensolvers,  a group of students who have an avid interest in quantum computing,  as well as our first global workshop.
+I will also give tips for  anyone who is interested in pursuing something similar and talk about future plans and how you can contribute to them.", "In this talk I will give a brief introduction to the ZX-calculus, a graphical language for reasoning about quantum computation.
+I will give a demonstration of our software PyZX which allows you to do quantum circuit rewriting on a massive scale."];

 var data = [];
 var length = author.length; // user defined length